mpwillson/pcloud/README_playlist.md

   **music_folder**.
 The default is ''.

 -r
 : Force login reauthentication.
 Specify this option if use of the existing authentication token produces a 'Login failed' message.
 The auth token may have been deleted from the pCloud server.
+A username (if not already provided in the **config_file**) and password will be requested.
+If a username is not present in the **config_file**, the one entered will be saved.

 -s chunk_size
 : Sets the number of pCloud fileids to be uploaded to a playlist in